 Breakfast club is priced at £5.50 per session, while after-school club fees range from £6.50 for an early session to £12.00 for a full session until 6:00pm.
 The school maintains a clear Charging and Remission policy; no child is excluded from essential activities due to an inability to pay, and families experiencing financial hardship are invited to apply in confidence for the remission of charges for trips or visitors.

 Consistently strong results and a genuine community atmosphere make Tarporley CofE Primary a sought-after choice for local families.
-The school combines academic rigour with broad opportunities in a nurturing environment.
+The school combines academic rigour with broad opportunities in a supportive atmosphere.
 Best suited to families within the catchment who want excellent primary education with a firm Christian foundation.
 Families interested in this option can use the Saved Schools feature to manage their shortlist.

 Yes.
 Tarporley CofE Primary continues to be rated Good by Ofsted as of the latest inspection in June 2024.
-Its 2024 KS2 results place it in the top 5% of all primary schools in England, with 89% of pupils meeting the expected standard in reading, writing, and mathematics.
+Its 2025 dataset places it in a strong upper band academically, with 70% of pupils meeting the expected standard in reading, writing, and mathematics and particularly strong reading, maths and GPS indicators.

 As a state school, there are no tuition fees.
 Wraparound care via The Treehouse costs £5.50 for breakfast club and between £6.50 and £12.00 for after-school sessions.
 Voluntary contributions are occasionally requested for school trips.

 There is no formal fixed distance, but places are allocated based on proximity to the school after siblings and looked-after children.
-In 2024, the school was oversubscribed with 1.9 applications for every offer, meaning living very close to the school is often necessary for admission.
+The school has been oversubscribed in the admissions snapshot used for this review, so living very close to the school may matter for admission.

 Yes.
 The Treehouse club provides breakfast care from 7:30am and after-school care until 6:00pm (4:30pm on Fridays).
 These sessions include food and a variety of supervised activities.